jiesutd/YATO/README.md

 For more details, you can refer to our papers mentioned below.

-We have compared twelve neural sequence labeling models (`{charLSTM, charCNN, None} x {wordLSTM, wordCNN} x {softmax, CRF}`) on three benchmarks (POS, Chunking, NER) under statistical experiments, detailed results and comparisons can be found in our COLING 2018 paper [Design Challenges and Misconceptions in Neural Sequence Labeling](https://arxiv.org/abs/1806.04470).

-The results based on Pretrain Language Model were recorded in [YATO: Yet Another deep learning based\ Text analysis Open toolkit]()
+The results based on Pretrain Language Model were recorded in [YATO: Yet Another deep learning based Text analysis Open toolkit]()

 ## Add Handcrafted Features

 **YATO** has integrated several SOTA neural character sequence feature extractors: CNN ([Ma .etc, ACL16](http://www.aclweb.org/anthology/P/P16/P16-1101.pdf)), LSTM ([Lample .etc, NAACL16](http://www.aclweb.org/anthology/N/N16/N16-1030.pdf)) and GRU ([Yang .etc, ICLR17](https://arxiv.org/pdf/1703.06345.pdf)).
-In addition, hand-crafted features have been proven to be important in sequence labeling tasks. **YATO** supports users designing their features such as Capitalization, POS tag, or any other features (grey circles in the above figure).
+In addition, hand-crafted features have been proven to be important in sequence labeling tasks. **YATO** supports users designing their features such as Capitalization, POS tag, or any other features (green circles in the above figure).
 Users can configure the self-defined features through a configuration file (feature embedding size, pretrained feature embeddings .etc).
 The sample of input format is given at [train.cappos.bmes](sample_data/train.cappos.bmes), which includes two hand-crafted features `[POS]` and `[Cap]`. (`[POS]` and `[Cap]` are two examples, you can set your feature any name you want, just follow the format `[xx]` and configure the feature with the same name in the configuration file.)
-Users can configure each feature in configuration file by using
+Users can configure each feature in configuration file by using.

 ```Python
 feature=[POS] emb_size=20 emb_dir=%your_pretrained_POS_embedding